sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables v2/Fundamentals 4: Working with Pivot Tables.md

 This QuickStart is part of a series of QuickStarts designed to instruct new users how to use Sigma to explore and analyze data using pivot tables.

-Through this QuickStart we will walk through why use a Pivot Table, how to use Sigma to create one adding conditional formatting and drilling down on table data.
+Through this QuickStart, we will walk through why to use a pivot table, how to use Sigma to create one, adding conditional formatting, and drilling down on table data.

 We will be working with some common sales data from our fictitious company `Plugs Electronics`, reusing content we created in the QuickStart [Fundamentals 1: Getting Around.](https://quickstarts.sigmacomputing.com/guide/fundamentals-1-getting-around-v2/index.html?index=..%2F..index#0)